websanova/websanova.github.io/_posts/2015-08-28-creating-a-new-package-in-laravel-5-part-4-database-migrations-and-seeding.md

 Again we could use our `--force` and `--provider` flags as necessary.

-If the tables are strictly used for package testing then I would not add this method.
-In this case we can just run it directly use `--path` option.
+If the tables are strictly used for package testing then I would not use the above method.
+We can just run it directly using `--path` option.

 ~~~
 > php artisan migrate --path=/packages/websanova/demo/src/migrations